laurentj/slimerjs/CONTRIBUTING.md

 ---------------

 You don't need to create package of SlimerJS to use it and to test it.
 Just call the script *src/slimerjs*.
-If it does not find Firefox or XulRunner, indicate the path of Firefox or XulRunner into a SLIMERJSLAUNCHER environment variable (see the installation chapter in the documentation).
+If it does not find Firefox, indicate the path of Firefox into a SLIMERJSLAUNCHER environment variable (see the installation chapter in the documentation).

 Unit tests are scripts that tests almost all features of SlimerJS.
 If you make